-Lemon squares are a favorite of mine, especially because this recipe was shared with me by my grandmother.
-Seeing her handwriting on a recipe card and baking these lemony treats is a special way that I remember her joy of baking these for family gatherings.
+Lemon squares or lemon bars are a favorite of mine, especially because this lemon bar recipe was shared with me by my grandmother.
+Seeing her handwriting on a recipe card and baking these lemon treats is a special way that I remember her joy of baking these for family gatherings.
+A shortbread crust is topped with a lemon curd filling.
+Sprinkling powdered sugar on top finishes them off perfectly!

-Lemon squares are easily made gluten free if you substitute the traditional flour for a Gluten Free Flour Blend.
-In this recipe I used Bob’s Red Mill Gluten 1 to 1 Baking Flour.
+Homemade lemon bars are easily made gluten free if you substitute the traditional flour for a Gluten Free Flour Blend in the shortbread crust.
+In this recipe I used Bob’s Red Mill Gluten 1 to 1 Baking Flour to swap out the traditional flour and to make this a gluten free dessert.
 In fact, the photos on this post are gluten free lemon squares made with the flour substitute.
+You really can’t tell the difference in looks or taste!

 - 2 sticks of butter (1/2 lb)